Jacksonville Shooting Victim Filing Negligence Lawsuits Against Venue And Electronic Arts

 In a deadly shooting last weekend, 24-year-old David Katz opened fire on a video game tournament in Jacksonville, Florida.
 He shot and killed two competitors: Elijah “Trueboy” Clayton and Taylor “SpotMePlzzz” Robertson.
-While these were the only two deaths besides his own, Katz was also responsible for wounding ten more during his attack.
+While these were the only two deaths besides his own, Katz was also responsible for wounding 10 more during his attack.
 One of these victims was Jacob Mitich, a college student who traveled from Maryland to “do what he loved.”

-Mitich was shot twice while fleeing the scene, but managed to escape and find refuge in an office building.
+Mitich was shot twice while fleeing the scene but managed to escape and find refuge in an office building.
 He was distraught when he later discovered that his friend, Taylor, had not made it out alive.

 The Orlando Sentinel reported thatMitich is now suing eight different defendants for negligence, including Electronic Arts and the Jacksonville Landing mall.
 He and his representatives claim that EA “failed to provide a safe and secure environment” for those attending the competition.
-They also pointed out that venue, Chicago Pizza, was unsafe and did not have the necessary permits to host the tournament.
+They also pointed out that venue, Chicago Pizza, was unsafe, and did not have the necessary permits to host the tournament.

-EA and Chicago Pizza have declined to comment on the lawsuit, however EA has canceled the remaining event qualifiers, and has instead chosen to focus on supporting the victims.
+EA and Chicago Pizza have declined to comment on the lawsuit.
+However, EA has canceled the remaining event qualifiers and has instead chosen to focus on supporting the victims.
 According to Kotaku, they have created a fund called “The Jacksonville Tribute” and donated a million dollars to help those affected by the tragedy, including the families of Elijah Clayton and Taylor Robertson.

 — #WeAreMadden (@EAMaddenNFL) August 30, 2018